Bowling Green State University: 1990–2019

+During the 1990s, the university renovated and constructed many buildings.
 The Stroh Center, a 5,000-seat arena to replace the aging Anderson Arena, opened in 2011, hosting basketball and volleyball in addition to graduation ceremonies, concerts, and other events.

 In 2009, the university began construction on the Wolfe Center for the Arts.
 The 93000 sqft facility opened in 2011 with performance space, as well as work and classroom areas for art studies of the School of Art, the Department of Theatre and Film, and the College of Musical Arts.
 That same year, BGSU built a $40 million residence hall project that included two new residence halls, one a traditional-style dorm and a second suite-style for upperclassmen.
 The residence hall project added more than 800 beds.
 In the fall of 2011, BGSU opened The Oaks dining hall.

 The Oaks was constructed with sustainable designs that included a hybrid solar and wind power system to fulfill Leadership in Energy and Environmental Design (LEED), an electric-powered truck to distribute food on campus, and a rooftop garden.
 The building used sustainable and recycled construction materials.

 In Fall of 2016 the university began offering a degree in Mechatronics engineering.
 In 2016 and 2017, three major renovations were complete to three original campus building, totaling about $70 million.
 The former South Hall was re-opened in fall 2016 after undergoing a $24 million renovation and renaming to The Michael and Sarah Kuhlin Center.
 The building is home to BGSU's School of Media and Communications.
 Following a $25 million renovation and restoration, University Hall re-opened in Fall 2017.
 It was originally built in 1915 as one of the first buildings on campus.
 Today, University Hall houses the Office of Admissions, classrooms and active learning spaces.
 Also, in Fall 2017, Moseley Hall reopened, following a $21 million restoration and renovation.
 Moseley Hall, built in 1916, originally housed the university's agricultural science program.
 Today, it features technologically advanced laboratories for chemistry, biology, geology, and medical lab science.

-In January 2019, the university began offering a winter session, with an enrollment of at least 1,000 students.
-In November 2019 the Computer Science Department celebrated its 50th anniversary, with former Stanford University Computer Science chair Dr. Alex Aiken and Dr. David Fulton giving speeches.

 2020–present

-In June 2020 the College of Health and Human Services created two schools, a school of Nursing, and a school of Physical Therapy.
-In July 2020 the College of Business became the first named college on campus when it was renamed to the Allan and Carol Schmidthorst College of Business following a 15 million dollar donation.
+In June 2020, the College of Health and Human Services created two schools, a School of Nursing and a School of Physical Therapy.
+In July 2020, the College of Business became the first named college on campus when it was renamed to the Allan and Carol Schmidthorst College of Business following a $15 million donation.
 The renaming coincided with the moving to the College of Business from the Business Administration Building to the new Maurer Center, a $44.2 million structure built onto the former Hanna Hall.